How to Create an Article Using the HubTool

 The Map Capsule

-The Map Capsule allows you to embed maps into your Hubs to give an all-encompassing view of a particular area.
+The Map Capsule allows you to embed maps into your articles to give an all-encompassing view of a particular area.
 With the Map Capsule, you can present readers with a traditional map, a satellite image, or a view of the terrain.
 Each map gives readers the option to view additional walking, biking, or driving directions.
-Depending on the location mapped, viewers may also have the ability to view your location via Google Street View, which allows them to amble along the very streets you describe in your Hub.
+Depending on the location mapped, viewers may also have the ability to view your location via Google Street View, which allows them to amble along the very streets you describe in your article.

-The Map Capsule is a great way to augment or improve Hubs on travel, shopping, restaurants, historical events, sports, and pretty much anything else.
+The Map Capsule is a great way to augment or improve articles on travel, shopping, restaurants, historical events, sports, and pretty much anything else.
 Imagine- you can create a Map Capsule outlining your favorite hike or bar crawl, and allow users to poke around- via Google Street View- your favorite district of London.
-Go back to your past Hubs and see how they might be improved with the Map Capsule- and have fun writing new posts that revolve around it!
+Go back to your past articles and see how they might be improved with the Map Capsule- and have fun writing new posts that revolve around it!

 How to Use the Map Capsule